-Candidates will be required to show knowledge and understanding of the five Topic areas listed on the next page.
+Candidates will be required to show knowledge and understanding of the five Topic areas listed below.
 These provide contexts for the acquisition of vocabulary and the study of grammar and structures.
 Through the study of these Topic areas, candidates gain insight into target language countries and communities.
 For further guidance on these Topic areas, please refer to the relevant language-specific Defined Content Booklet.
-In the Speaking test, candidates also have the opportunity to demonstrate their knowledge of a topic of their own choice which might be outside the list on the following page.
+In the Speaking test, candidates also have the opportunity to demonstrate their knowledge of a topic of their own choice which might be outside the following list.